randomdvc/loading-screen/README.md

 Requirements :

 - A PNG LOGO in 1:1 scale
-- A Music on discord past 24 hours
+- A Music on mp3 format

 How to add it to your server :